 A court can modify (change) a child support order that is already in place if either parent experiences a change in circumstances so substantial that continuing payments would be unreasonable.
 These situations tend to come up when a parent loses a job.
 Yet unemployment alone may not be enough to modify support, especially if a parent has remarried.
-The court reviews both parents’ financial resources, including the contributions of a new spouse or partner, when considering the reasonableness of child support payments.
-It will also evaluate the earning capacity of the unemployed parent (meaning how much that parent could earn based on education, skills, job history and employment opportunities), not merely the lost wages.

 For more on applying for, paying, and enforcement of child support in Missouri, see the Missouri Social Services website.